ryanneph/Computer-Enhance-Coursework/README.md

 Personal work produced while following Casey Muratori's ["Computer Enhance" course](https://www.computerenhance.com/).

-Source code is primarily (if not completely) written using `Version: beta 0.1.060, built on 08 April 2023` of Jonathan Blow's "jai" programming language on a modern Linux-based operating system.
+Source code has been developed with several versions of Jonathan Blow's "jai" programming language on a modern Linux-based operating system, and has been most recently tested with `Version: beta 0.1.074b, built on 26 August 2023`.
 Access to the "jai" compiler is currently (as of this writing) restricted to closed beta participants only.
 I will provide best-effort to ensure the code remains as portable as possible, but support will not be guaranteed.

 ### Note about obtaining the course materials
 Many example programs in this repository are intended to be executed with access to the original "Computer